 Strengthening the employability of graduates which is at the core of Twinning activities is also at the heart of the objectives pursued by all the countries of the European Higher Education Area.

-The purpose of this document is to propose a reading of the recommendations made so far (September 2019) to draw lessons on the dynamics of development of the higher education system.
+The purpose of this document is to propose a reading of the project recommendations to draw lessons on the dynamics of development of the higher education system.
 On the one hand, it is important to assess the impact of the recommendations in terms of governance and, on the other hand, to seek to identify the most effective levers to accompany the implementation of the desired transformations.

-A few months from the end of the institutional twinning activities, this document should also be useful for reflection that the MoE will lead on the roadmap of its future activities in terms of objectives, action plan and timetable and facilitate the prioritisation of the MoE actions as well as the reflection on the timetable of its post-twinning action plan.
+This document should also be useful for reflection that the MoE will lead on the roadmap of its future activities in terms of objectives, action plan and timetable and facilitate the prioritisation of the MoE actions as well as the reflection on the timetable of its post-twinning action plan.

-Why do a systematic reading of the recommendations?
+Why this comprehensive reading of all project recommendations?

 The recommendations are made by the experts at the end of each mission.
 They find their meaning in terms of the objectives of the mission and how it unfolds.
 They are contextual and respond to the needs identified during the missions.
 From experience and understanding of the state of the art, the expert recommends improving the actions in the field where he intervened.
 These recommendations highlight what is the most important in the eyes of an expert with regards to the objectives of his mission.
 This is a necessary and useful level of reading for the leaders of the Twinning program components.

-The assembling of recommendations in a single document and their reasoned reading allows us to go further.
+The assembling of recommendations in a single document and their comprehensive reading allows us to go further.
 This compilation makes it possible to highlight recurrences or concerns shared between the experts and to draw attention to the necessary connections between the different actors of the system of higher education.

 What lessons can be drawn from recommendations in terms of governance?